 • Meal and Rest Breaks (minors only)

-• Organ and Bone Marrow Donor Leave (for companies with 50 or more employees)
+• Organ and Bone Marrow Donor Leave (50 Employees)

 • Volunteer Firefighter, Emergency Medical Services Practitioner, Emergency Medical Responder, or Ambulance Driver Leave